bufbuild/protovalidate/docs/errors.md

 # Errors

-## Violation Errors
+## Validation Errors

+A validation error collects constraint violations encountered during validation.
-The `Violation` message represents a single violation of a constraint.
-It has three fields:
+A violation represents a single violation of a constraint.
+It contains a machine readable field path, the constraint ID and a human-readable error diagostic for the violation.
+A validation error contains one or more violations.

-- `field_path`: a machine-readable path to the field that failed validation.
-- `constraint_id`: the id of the constraint that failed validation.
-- `message`: a human-readable error message for this violation.

-### Violation

-The `Violation` message is used to collect all violations that occur during constraint validation.
-One or more `Violation` messages are returned by `protovalidate` when a message fails to fulfill the requirements of the constraint validation.

-In summary, the `Constraints` and `Violation` messages provide a way to define and enforce validation constraints using the Common Expression Language (CEL) syntax.
-Standard constraints are defined using the `Constraints` message and provide a set of predefined validation rules that can be applied to various.
-These messages can be used to ensure that the data conforms to the specified rules and to report any violations that occur during validation.

 ## Compilation Errors